CH-nexDigital/tuto-elastic/README.md

 $ http :9600/
 ```

-Basically, you must obtain results like:
+You should obtain a results looking like:

 ```json
 clairehuang@clairehuang-VirtualBox:~$ http :9200